denisraslov/react-spreadsheet-grid/README.md

 This is an Excel-like Spreadsheet Table component that supports:

+✅  Usage as a Data Table & as a Excel-like Spreadsheet Table

-✅  control by mouse & from keyboard
+✅  Control by mouse & from keyboard

-✅  any other components as a content of the cells & column titles
+✅  Customizable cells & header content (you can use any other components for that)

-✅  flexible disabled cells
+✅  Flexible setting of disabled cells

-✅  smart (fast) render & scroll for as many rows as you need
+✅  Performant scrolling for as many rows as you need

-✅  columns width resize

-✅  custom CSS-styles
+✅  Column resizing

+✅  Customizable CSS styling

 ## Installation